-Keep in mind that interested people will be contacting you via Facebook Messenger and comments, so check your account regularly to respond to prospective buyers quickly.
+Keep in mind that interested people will contact you via Facebook Messenger and comments, so check your account regularly to respond to prospective buyers quickly.

-Facebook organizes the messages regarding your items under each post in the “Your Listings” section.
+Facebook organizes the messages about your items under each post in the “Your Listings” section.

 If your post still isn’t attracting buyers, you can boost your post by making it an advertisement.
-Boosting a post is probably only worth it if you are selling a very high-value item or many items that you’ve grouped together in a single listing.
+Boosting a post is probably worth it only if you are selling a high-value item or many items that you’ve grouped together in a single listing.

 Step 4: Arrange the Sale